TrustyTristan/JamfPSPro/README.md

 ## Description

-JamfPSPro is a PowerShell module that aims to bring cli tools for the Jamf API, can use both Classic API and Jamf Pro API
+JamfPSPro is a PowerShell module that aims to bring cli tools for the Jamf API, can use both Classic API and Jamf Pro API.

 ### Warning